elee-tudublin/2023_sswd_9.1_Auth_start/readme.md

 2. Share the Supabase client and session via the layout.

-   Add the following code to `src/routes/+layout.js`.
+ Create the file `src/routes/+layout.js` and add the following code.
 This is very similiar to the code in `hooks.server.js` but note the use of `createBrowserClient`:

 ```javascript
 import { createBrowserClient } from '@supabase/ssr'